SameetAsadullah/Automate-It/README.md

     npm install
     ```

-4) Fix the node modules:
+4) Fix the node modules if you are asked to:

     ```
     npm audit fix --force